industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 ## Export Simulink model

+*Note: Matlab 2019b is used in this example*

 To export Simulink model and run it on edge device you have to follow these steps:

 1) Open your simulink project.

+2) Go to the "Apps" Section in the top menu and select "Simulink Coder".
+New tap opens.

+3) Go to the "CODE" tab and in the "Generic C Code" section choose "Generic C++ code".

+4) Go to "Settings", new window with configuration parameters opens.

+5) Click on "Code Generation" section and select the folowing options:
+  - Activate "Generate code only"
+  - "Activate Package code and artifacts"
+  - Optional: "Zip file name"
+  - Select the "Toolchain"

+6) Go to the "Interface" option in the "Code Generation" section and select:
+  - Activate all checkboxes in the "Generate C API" option
+  - For Advanced parameters:
+    - Disable "MAT-file logging"

+7) Go to the "Hardware Implementation"